zackenton/Learning-Safely/README.md

 # Learning Safely
-A blog on explorations of safety in machine learning.
+A blog about safety in machine learning